Death of Corrie McKeague: Landfill search

 On 21 July 2017, 20 weeks into the landfill search, Detective Superintendent Katie Elliott, of Suffolk Constabulary, announced at a press conference, that the search of the landfill had come to an end with no positive results on McKeague.
 A human skull was found at the site in April 2017, but was found to be from a female and dated back to before 1945.
 Police managed to trace the person who had sent it to landfill and they deemed there to be no suspicious circumstances.

 Between February and July, the police had sifted through 6,500 tonne of waste at the landfill site.
 The search will now focus on incinerated waste and the police will also initiate a comprehensive review of the investigation.
 Nicola Urquhart also publicly acknowledged the possibility that McKeague may never be found but criticised the police's decision to hand the landfill site back to the owners and sought an injunction to prevent the area where his remains are believed to be from being disturbed.
 Police were criticised for not continuing the search as they had stated that it was not about the money being spent on the landfill dig.
 A former police officer stated that if it was not about the money, then there was no reason to not go searching.
-Dr. Stuart Hamilton, a forensic pathologist, stated that if McKeague's body had been in the bin lorry and it was crushed, then the rate of decomposition would have been faster than normal for a human body.
+Stuart Hamilton, a forensic pathologist, stated that if McKeague's body had been in the bin lorry and it was crushed, then the rate of decomposition would have been faster than normal for a human body.
 With the amount of waste on the site cross-contamination from other human DNA was also a strong possibility.

 In August 2017, it was revealed that police were also sifting through "incinerated material" that was transferred from the landfill site.
 Occasionally, waste from the landfill was taken to Red Lodge transfer station and then on to an incinerator at Great Blakenham near Ipswich.
 Bones that had been found at the incinerator were being investigated, although police said it was more likely that McKeague's body was still at the landfill site.
 This supposition was later confirmed in the same month when the police announced that the bones were not human.

 Also in August 2017, the family reinstated the £50,000 reward for information.
 The money had been donated by a local businessperson earlier in the investigation, but was withdrawn when the police started searching the landfill site.